Pagepro/pagepro-book/README.md

 ## Why Pagepro was created?

-We wanted to work the most interesting projects in the world.
+We wanted to work on the most interesting projects in the world.
 To do that we had to build a great team, get specialised and find ideal clients worldwide.
 We've achieved this and this is helping us to grow.
 We want to see how our clients winning when we are providing a great value for them thanks to our high specialisation, knowledge and helpfulness.
 We are delivering high quality code to make their web and mobile platforms work fast, stable with best user experience and be easy to scale.

 We are front-end development consultants, trusted by digital leaders worldwide.